AhmedHossam777/Fahm-blog-website-API/README.md

 - Comment CRUD operations
 - Category CRUD operations
 - like and dislike a comment
-- Admin can suspend and unsuspend a user
+- Admin can suspend a user
 - A user can block different users
 - A user who block another user cannot see his/her posts
 - blocked user cannot see the profile of the user who blocked him/her